-K. Coward - term expires June 30, 2007
+A. Ghadimi - term expires June 30, 2008

-"Full-Time Undergraduate Student" means all students (except students registered in the Toronto School of Theology) registered at the University in a program of full-time study leading to a degree or post-secondary diploma or certificate of the University, or in a program designated by the Governing Council as a program of post-secondary study at the University, who are not registered in the School of Graduate Studies.
+"Full-Time Undergraduate Student" means a student registered at the University in a program of full-time study leading to a degree or post-secondary diploma or certificate of the University or in a program designated by the Governing Council as a program of post-secondary study at the University who is not registered in the School of Graduate Studies or the Toronto School of Theology.
 The status of a student as full-time will be determined by the definition used in the student's academic division.
 For purposes of the Governing Council elections, students at the University of Toronto at Scarborough who are registered in a work term will be considered to be full-time students.